-Senate Provisions.
 Like H.R.
-10, S. 2845 defines specific elements of U.S. policy toward Afghanistan; however, S.2845 and H.R.
+10, S. 2845 defines specific elements of U.S. policy toward Afghanistan; however, S. 2845 and H.R.
 10 differ in specificity and required action in some cases.
-Whereas H.R.10 amends the AFSA of 2002, for example, S.2845 expresses the sense of Congress that Congress should, in consultation with the President, update and revise the AFSA in the future, as appropriate (Section 1004(b)(2)).
+Whereas H.R.
+10 amends the AFSA of 2002, for example, S. 2845 expresses the sense of Congress that Congress should, in consultation with the President, update and revise the AFSA in the future, as appropriate (Section 1004(b)(2)).
 Unlike H.R.
-10, S. 2845 authorizes \$2.4 billion for eight specific assistance programs in FY2005, including counternarcotics, as well as such sums as deemed necessary for FY2006-2009 (Section1004(c)(1)).
+10, S. 2845 authorizes such sums as deemed necessary for eight specific assistance programs in FY2005-FY2009, including counternarcotics (Section 1004(c)(1)).
 H.R.
 10 does not authorize specific amounts of assistance.
 Like H.R.
 10, S. 2845 requires the President to submit a 5-year Afghan strategy report to Congress 180 days after the bill's enactment (Section 1017(3)(A)).
-As a component of a broader required report, S.2845 requires a specific strategic and assistance objectives, progress made toward those objectives, and projections of future resources necessary to meet any shortfalls (Section 1017(3)(A-B)).
+As a component of a broader required report, S. 2845 requires a specific section on Afghanistan to describe the amounts of aid devoted to a set of ten specific strategic and assistance objectives, progress made toward those objectives, and projections of future resources necessary to meet any shortfalls (Section 1017(3)(A-B)).

-S.2845 expresses the sense of Congress that the United States should work with other nations, including through the use of its voice and vote in international organizations, to obtain long-term security, political, and financial commitments and fulfillment of pledges to the GOA to accomplish the objectives of the AFSA of 2002 (Section 1004(b)(1)(A-B)).
-S.2845 also calls for increases in the staffing and assistance provision levels of Department of State and the United States Agency for International Development programs in Afghanistan (Section 1004(b)(1)(C)).
+S. 2845 expresses the sense of Congress that the United States should work with other nations, including through the use of its voice and vote in international organizations, to obtain long-term security, political, and financial commitments and fulfillment of pledges to the GOA to accomplish the objectives of the AFSA of 2002 (Section 1004(b)(1)(A-B)).
+S. 2845 also calls for increases in the staffing and assistance provision levels of Department of State and the United States Agency for International Development programs in Afghanistan (Section 1004(b)(1)(C)).